 There are several things that can keep your garage door sensor yellow light or the door itself from working properly.
 Although this may seem like a complicated issue, most of the time it’s not.
 As long as you have a few basic tools and a little patience, the fix is usually pretty easy.

 There isn’t a solid light coming from the safety eye sensors

 As of January 1, 1993, it became mandatory that all garage door openers have safety eye sensors built into them.
-These sensors are designed to protect children from unnecessary harm and are usually positioned about 6 to 8 inches in front of the vertical tracks that the garage door moves up and down on.
+These sensors are designed to protect children from unnecessary harm and are usually positioned about 6 to 8 inches in front of the vertical tracks on which the garage door moves up and down.

 There are two sensors.
 One is a transmitter that sends a beam, and the other is a receiver that reads the beam.
 When this beam is obstructed by an object of some sort, you won’t see a solid yellow light, and the garage door will immediately quit working.
 For people who do not know, the transmitter has the yellow light and the receiving sensor has the green light.
 The garage door sensor yellow light and the green light together create a solid illumination.

 If you do not see a solid illumination or your garage door is not working, the problem is most likely due to the sensors being out of line.
 So, how do you fix this issue?
 You’ll need to first equip yourself with a wrench of some sort and a tape measure.
 Once you have these tools:

 - Start by measuring one of the sensors to see if it’s at least 6 inches above the garage door.
 If it is, note the exact height.
 For example, 6.75 inches.